 Chairman of the IFRS Foundation Trustees, Michel Prada

 Michel Prada began a three-year term as Chairman of the IFRS Foundation Trustees on 1 January 2012.
+He is currently serving his second term, which runs until 31 December 2017.

 Before and since the IFRS Foundation was created, Mr Prada has been deeply involved in and committed to matters related to the establishment of International Financial Reporting Standards (IFRSs) as the globally accepted high quality set of accounting standards.
 He served on the initial Nominating Committee that selected the new body of Trustees overseeing the independent standard-setting process in 2000 and was a leading proponent of European adoption of IFRSs in 2005.